jonspock/maza/doc/README.md

-Bitcoin ABC
+Maza
 =====================

 Setup
 ---------------------
-Bitcoin ABC is a fork of Bitcoin Core, which is the original Bitcoin client and builds the backbone of the network.
-It downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Maza is a fork of Bitcoin Core, which is the original Bitcoin client and builds the backbone of the network.
+It downloads and stores the entire history of Maza transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin ABC, visit [bitcoinabc.org](https://download.bitcoinabc.org/).
+To download Maza, visit [mazacoin.org](https://download.maza.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin on your native platform.
+The following are some helpful notes on how to run Maza on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
+- `bin/maza-qt` (GUI) or
-- `bin/bitcoind` (headless)
+- `bin/mazad` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run maza-qt.exe.

 ### OS X

-Drag bitcoin-abc to your applications folder, and then run bitcoin-abc.
+Drag maza-abc to your applications folder, and then run maza-abc.

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Maza Wiki](https://en.maza.it/wiki/Main_Page) for help and more information.
-* Ask for help on the [Bitcoin ABC Subreddit](https://www.reddit.com/r/BitcoinABC/).
+* Ask for help on the [Maza Subreddit](https://www.reddit.com/r/Mazacoin/).

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin on your native platform.
+The following are developer notes on how to build Maza on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)